ibericode/mailchimp-for-wordpress/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.3 - May 6, 2015 =

+**Fixes**

+- The email address is no longer automatically added to the Redirect URL as this is against Google Analytics policy.
+To add it again, use `?email={email}` in your URL setting.
+- Registration type integrations were not correctly picking up on first- and last names.
+- JavaScript error in IE8 because of `setAttribute` call on honeypot field.
+- API class `subscribe` method now always returns a boolean.

+**Improvements**

+- Add `role` attribute to form elements
+- Major code refactoring for easier unit testing and improved code readability.
+- Use Composer for autoloading all plugin classes (PHP 5.2 compatible)

+**Additions**

+- You can now handle unsubscribe calls with our forms too.
+- Added Portugese, Indonesian, German (CH) and Spanish (PR) translations.

 = 2.2.9 - April 15, 2015 =